du82/unfathoming/content/blog/2024/chat-control-enriches-surveillance-state.md

   - security
   - sovereignty
 ---
-The European Union has proposed a bill known as [CSAR](https://unfathom.ing) (often referred to as Chat Control), which was marketed as a way to protect children online through the use of mandatory client-side scanning of encrypted messages.
+The European Union has proposed a bill known as [CSAR](https://unfathom.ing) (often referred to as Chat Control), which was proposed as a way to protect children online through the use of mandatory[^1] client-side scanning of encrypted messages.

 Specifically, the bill would:
 * Mandate scanning of all private chats, messages, and emails for suspicious content, including on end-to-end encrypted services